 Ramona often travels from her home in Cherokee, North Carolina, to Knoxville, Tennessee.
 She has done many exhibitions and demonstrations at the University of Tennessee in Knoxville and helped organize a Native American exhibition celebration at the university.
 She has participated in numerous fairs and powwows by demonstrating and teaching basketweaving, and by selling her work.
 Her work has won blue ribbons at festivals in Chicago, Albuquerque, Wisconsin, and Cherokee North Carolina.
 She has been featured in an Atlanta newspaper.
 Her baskets are on display at the Smithsonian Institution in Washington, D.C., and in museums in Albuquerque, Chicago, Atlanta, and in Florida.
 In Cherokee her work is sold at Qualla Arts and Crafts Mutual, Talking Leaves, Bigmeet Pottery, and the Museum of the Cherokee Indian.

 Ramona Lossie will travel anywhere to teach and demonstrate.
 For distances over two hundred miles from Cherokee, she requires a deposit for mileage.
 She recommends initiating contact at least two months before scheduled events.
-She can be contacted by mail.
 Her fees are negotiable and she requires reimbursement for travel expenses.
 She also requests permission to sell her work at demonstrations and workshops.